The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Numerical method

 and

-where $\left(\frac{k}{\tau}\right)_\text{c}$ is given by equation 30 of \citet{Hurley:2002} (we have used $\tau$ in place of their $T$ for the tidal evolution timescale, to distinguish it from the temperature $T$ elsewhere in this paper), $r_g$ is the radius of gyration of the star, and $H_\text{orb}$ is the orbital angular momentum.
-We note that, as with the rest of this work, we have assumed circular orbits.
+where $\left(\frac{k}{\tau}\right)_\text{c}$ is given by equation 30 of \citet{Hurley:2002},\footnote{We have used $\tau$ in place of their $T$ for the tidal evolution time-scale, to distinguish it from the temperature $T$ used elsewhere in this paper} $r_\text{g}$ is the radius of gyration of the star, and $H_\text{orb}$ is the orbital angular momentum.
+We note that the transfer of angular momentum by mass transfer is also included following the prescription of \citet{Hurley:2002}.

+It has been suggested that the tidal prescription of \citet{Hurley:2002} incorrectly estimates the strength of tides \citep{Sciarini:2024}.
+Given the mass transfer we present occurs on a nuclear time-scale even if tides are incorrectly estimated the transfer happens on a longer time-scale than expected for tides to ensure synchronicity.
+In addition, the strength of the tides will not have an impact on the variable composition accretion.

+We note that rotation is included in the stellar models assuming solid-body rotation.
+No rotational mixing is included; given that the rotation rate of our models is a relatively low fraction of the critical velocity, we would expect rotational mixing to have little effect.
+The impact of rotation changing the gravity in the model due to centrifugal acceleration is included in the stellar models.